hiddify/hiddify.com/docs/blog/posts/Hiddify-Manager-v11-is-released.md

 - 🔹 **Reduced RAM and CPU usage**
   RAM consumption reduced by up to 50%, with optimized resource management. 💪

+- 🔹 **Added bulk actions for users**
+  You can now delete, activate, deactivate, or reset day and traffic for selected users — all at once! 🚀

 - 🔹 **Improved installation and setup process**
   Faster and simpler than ever.